 - provides an assessment of the flood risk (depth, duration, type(s), frequency)

 - provides a comprehensive assessment of all possible points where water could enter a building, and how it might affect a building based on its existing location and internal systems

 - details the measures that can be taken to protect a building.

 You can check the National Flood Forum’s Blue Pages for a list of products and manufacturers.
 A good manufacturer should be able to provide testimonials from people who have previously bought their products.

 Before you settle on any product make sure it has been independently tested.
 Don’t be fooled by claims being made by contractors if they sound too good to be true – confirm that the works being recommended have been tested to the PAS 1188-4:2014 standard (or equivalent).

 Examples of products you can use to help minimise the risk of damage include:

-- Walls and floors: raise damp-proof brick courses.
-Sealing floors (‘tanking’) can prevent water rising from the ground.
+- Walls and floors: damp-proof bricks and wall and floor coverings.
+Sealing floors (‘tanking’) can prevent water from rising from the ground.

 - Airbricks: buy specially designed covers that are easy to place over ventilation bricks.